How to Open a Business Bank Account

 Okay, let’s start off with an easy task: choosing what kind of bank account your business needs.
 First, you need to decide between a checking account and a savings account.

 If you’re like most small businesses, you probably want a checking account.
 You likely already know the basics about checking from having a personal account: it’s an account that lets you easily access your money.
 You can deposit checks, get paid, or make payments with your business checking account.

-|Six transactions per month|
+Six transactions per month

-|Best for saving money|
+Best for saving money

 But if you find yourself with extra cash on hand (lucky you), then you might also want a small-business savings account.
 These accounts have higher interest rates than checking accounts do, which means your spare cash can earn you more money just by sitting there.
 The catch?
-Your access to your savings account is limited.
+Your access to your savings account is often limited.

-For many savings accounts, that means you can make six transactions per month without any penalty.
-But if you want to maximize your savings, you might opt for a CD (certificate of deposit) instead.
+If you're able to avoid touching your money for a while and you want to maximize your savings, you might opt for a CD (certificate of deposit) instead.
 In that case, you can’t access your funds at all until the end of a specified term, unless you want to pay a potentially hefty early withdrawal penalty.

 Once you know what kind of business bank account you need, you can start narrowing down the field.

 2. Decide what features you want in your account

 Look, there are a lot of banks out there that want your business’s banking business.
 The easiest ways to narrow them down is to figure out if there are any specific features you need from your business bank.